knative/community/STEERING-COMMITTEE.md

 and new special elections held.
 In the event of a question of company membership (for example evaluating independence of corporate subsidiaries) a majority of all non-involved Steering Committee members will decide.

+The above limits shall be relaxed for the temporary combination of the 2024 Steering and Technical Oversight Committees, with the limitation that the so-constituted committee may not pass any governance changes except by the abstention of Red Hat or IBM members such that the remaining voting member do not constitute a majority of the committee.

 ## Election Procedure